carousel banner image

 Applications are invited from professionals whose work brings them into contact with children who are bereaved through a family death or parental separation.
 The course will be of interest to teachers, chaplains, social workers, social care workers, psychologists, counsellors, nurses and others who meet bereaved children in their work.

-• Applicants must possess a Level 8 degree in a relevant area or international equivalent*.
+• You must possess a Level 8 degree in a relevant area or international equivalent*.
 Alternatively, eligibility may be demonstrated through a defined recognition of prior learning (RPL) process.
-RPL requires demonstration of significant experience in working with children in a professional capacity or through formal volunteering, completion of CPD or other training in a relevant area and, relevance of course to career/opportunity to apply learning.
+RPL requires demonstration of significant experience in working with children in a professional capacity or through formal volunteering, completion of CPD or other training in a relevant area, and relevance of the course to career/opportunity to apply learning.

 • Applicants for whom English is not their native language may need to arrange a test to confirm proficiency in English with the International English Language Testing System (IELTS).
 More detailed information on requirements, exceptions and test centres is available here.